-Paradoxically, it is generally the youngest and most promising associates on paper whose careers take a hit due to their work ethic, in part because they have an unwillingness to work on weekends.
+Paradoxically, it is generally the youngest and most promising associates on paper whose careers take a hit due to their work ethic, in part because they are unwilling to work on weekends.
 Presumably, they think that they are immune from having to work hard because they can coast on the merits of what they did in the past.
-The purpose of this essay is to discuss the necessity of working on weekends and holidays.
+The purpose of this article is to discuss the necessity of working on weekends and holidays.
 I understand that this message may seem overly harsh, and for a young associate, it does sound harsh.
 Nevertheless, unless you are working weekends and holidays as an attorney, your career with most serious law firms will be short-lived.

 A. It is a Privilege to Have Work

 Whether you realize it or not, if you are in a law firm with a lot of work, you should consider yourself very fortunate.
 The fact that a law firm has a lot of work means that the firm is doing something right.
 The presence of work means that the firm is generating money to pay your salary.
 The presence of great amounts of work means that the firm is probably getting repeat work from having done a good job with its current clients.
 The presence of work also means that the firm likely has opportunities for you to advance.
 You could not be luckier than to be in the position of being in a firm with a lot of work.

 As someone who has been a legal recruiter for a long period of time in good and bad economic cycles, I have witnessed and spoken with hundreds of associates who were laid off by their firms or "downsized" because there was not enough work.
 I am talking about numerous talented young attorneys.
 Believe me, when the work goes away, these associates are not happy.
 Everyone in a firm gets nervous when there is not enough work because this means their jobs are in jeopardy.